pricescrawler/content-base/README.md

 | 1 | `Java`  | `17`    |
 | 2 | `Maven` | `3.8.6` |

+## ⚠️ Known Issues

+- There is a known [issue](https://github.com/spring-projects/spring-boot/issues/35566#issuecomment-1561295798) with the DATABASE_NAME environment variable not functioning properly after the Spring Boot 3.1 update.
+    - Solution: To resolve this issue, it is recommended to include the database name in the DATABASE_URL.

 ## 🕹️ Getting Started

 ### Environment Variables